porteratzo/TreeTool/README.md

 Run the following commands to make sure you have the required pieces of software.

 * Firstly, install jupyter notebook, a web-based programming environment for python, and other languages!
+* install Open3d, library for 3d point processing
+* Install conda-forge, a collection of recipes, build infrastructure and distributions for the conda manager.
+* Install laspy, a library for reading, writing and modifying files in format LAS for LiDAR data.
+* Install PDAL (Point Data Abstraction Library), and GDAL (Geospatial Data Abstraction Library) for python.
+The first one will be useful for dealing with point clouds while the second one handles raster and vector data.
+* Install pclpy a python wrapper for the pointcloud library (PCL) developed by davidcaron.
+It makes it easier to install dependencies for pclpy.
+* Install matplotlib, a python library for plotting static, animated, and interactive visualizations.
+* Install pandas, a python library for data manipulation and analysis
+* Install scipy, a python library for scientific computing
+* Install lsq-ellipse a tool for elipse fitting

 ```
 conda install jupyter